 Make sure your water taxi has the yellow strip with the licence number displayed.
 There are official water-taxi ranks at the airport, outside the train station, in front of Piazzale Roma and at Tronchetto.

-Even if you’re in a hurry, don’t encourage your taxi driver to speed through Venice – this kicks up motoschiaffi (motorboat wakes) that expose Venice’s ancient foundations to degradation and rot.
+Even if you’re in a hurry, don’t encourage your water-taxi driver to speed through Venice – this kicks up motoschiaffi (motorboat wakes) that expose Venice’s ancient foundations to degradation and rot.